Welcome to this Zipaquira, Colombia travel guide.

 Zipaquira, Colombia Travel Tips

-If traveling to Zipaquira independently, then I recommended you to start your day early!
+If traveling to Zipaquira independently, then I recommended you start your day early!
+The guys at Vieja Aduana can help you get everything prepared for your day.

 If heading from Bogotá, where all the tour buses tend to come from, you’d be best getting up around 6 or 7 am.